Applications Open for Summer & Winter 2026 Programs

 Patients in the hospital often come into care because they have a level of illness that can only be treated in a hospital.
 Many procedures, like dialysis or IV drips, used to be hospital-only.
 However, with medical advances, many of these once hospital-only treatments can be given at home or in an outpatient facility.
 What this means, then, is that there is now an expectation that the patients who do get admitted for care must be sicker than most, or they wouldn’t be admitted to the hospital.

 The doctor who practices hospital medicine has been likened to a conductor.
-He/ she needs to fill in the gaps between all the different medical professionals who will see a patient.
+The hospitalist needs to fill in the gaps between all the different medical professionals who will see a patient.
 Many patients have multiple issues that require separate but parallel interventions when they are in the hospital.
 Their primary care doctor may not have the tools to track all these issues and see patients outside the hospital.
 The doctor who specializes in hospital-based care fills in the gaps.
 This ensures that the patient gets better care and that the hospital is meeting its regulatory criteria.

 This is important because these doctors encounter almost every medical issue imaginable.
-Whereas the heart doctor would really only see heart patients, the doctor specializing in hospital medicine sees patients with heart issues, cancer-related issues, infections, diseases in their various states of advancement, etc.
+Whereas the heart doctor would really only see heart patients, the doctor specializing in hospital medicine sees patients with heart issues, cancer-related issues, infections, diseases in their various states of advancement, and more.

 That said, many hospital-based doctors get additional training in specialties such as cardiology, neurology, surgery, pediatrics, or oncology.
+If you’re a pre-med student interested in understanding what different specialties look like in practice, learning the difference between a physician and a surgeon can help clarify how these roles fit together.

 What is Significant About This Type of Physician?